-C. Safety Leave.
+Safety Leave.
 Sick leave may be used for safety leave for the employee or the employee’s relatives as provided by state law.

-D. Bereavement Leave.
+Bereavement Leave.
 The use of a reasonable amount of sick leave shall be granted in cases of death of the spouse, the domestic partner (same and opposite sex), parents and grandparents of the spouse or parents/step parents, grandparents, guardian, children, grandchildren, brothers, sisters, stepbrothers, stepsisters, wards, or stepchildren of the employee.
 In addition, sick leave, limited to eight (8) hours, shall be granted in the case of the death of a parent of the employee’s minor child.
-The supervisor shall make a reasonable effort to adjust the hours of an employee in order to permit his/her attendance at the funeral of a co-worker.
+The supervisor shall make a reasonable effort to adjust the hours of an employee in order to permit their attendance at the funeral of a co-worker.

 Employee sick leave accruals earned while on paid leave may be used by the employee with the approval of the supervisor without returning to work prior to such use.

 Section 4.
 Sick Leave Charges.
-An employee using sick leave shall be charged for only the number of hours he/she was scheduled to work during the period of the sick leave.
+An employee using sick leave shall be charged for only the number of hours they were scheduled to work during the period of the sick leave.
 Holidays that occur during sick leave periods will be paid as a holiday and not charged as a sick leave day.
 Employees who, because of the nature of their job, schedule their own time shall be limited to a maximum of eight (8) hours of sick leave for each work day.

 An employee incurring an on the job injury shall be paid the employee’s regular rate of pay for the remainder of the work shift.
 Any necessary sick leave charges shall not commence until the employee’s first scheduled work day following the injury.

 Section 5.
 Reinstatement of Sick Leave.
-An eligible employee who is reinstated or reappointed to State service within four (4) years of the date of resignation in good standing, or retirement shall have his/her accumulated but unused sick leave balance restored and posted to his/her credit in the records of the employing department provided such sick leave was accrued in accordance with the personnel rules or the provisions of this Agreement.
+An eligible employee who is reinstated or reappointed to State service within four (4) years of the date of resignation in good standing, or retirement shall have their accumulated but unused sick leave balance restored and posted to their credit in the records of the employing department provided such sick leave was accrued in accordance with the personnel rules or the provisions of this Agreement.

-An employee who receives severance pay, and returns to State service within four (4) years of the date of resignation in good standing or retirement, shall have his/her sick leave balance restored at sixty percent (60%) of the employee’s first nine-hundred (900) hours of accumulated but unused sick leave, plus eighty-seven and one-half percent (87½%) of the employee’s accumulated but unused sick leave in excess of nine-hundred (900) hours.
+An employee who receives severance pay, and returns to State service within four (4) years of the date of resignation in good standing or retirement, shall have their sick leave balance restored at sixty percent (60%) of the employee’s first nine-hundred (900) hours of accumulated but unused sick leave, plus eighty-seven and one-half percent (87½%) of the employee’s accumulated but unused sick leave in excess of nine-hundred (900) hours.

 Upon request, employees of the legislative branch who transfer or who are appointed to State service within four (4) years of the date of resignation in good standing or retirement shall have accumulated unused sick leave posted to the employee's credit provided such sick leave was accrued in accordance with the personnel rules or the provisions of this Agreement.